lets-build-a-stroller-bot/robot/README.md

 `balena ps -a`
 5. Find CONTAINER ID from the list that has the COMMAND "/ros_entrypoint.sh" `balena exec -it ${CONTAINER_ID} /bin/bash`
-6. You will now be in the ROS Melodic container running on the Jetson Nano `rostopic` should run successfully if everything is well
+6. You will now be in the ROS Melodic container running on the Raspberry Pi `rostopic` should run successfully if everything is well

 ## Contributing